omgnetwork/elixir-omg/docs/details.md

 Child block number `1000` uses Ethereum nonce `1`, child block number `2000` uses Ethereum nonce `2`, **always**.
 This provides a simple mechanism to avoid submitted blocks getting reordered in the root chain.

-This restriction is respected by the child chain server (`OMG.ChildChain.BlockQueue`), whereby the Ethereum nonce is simply derived from the child block number.
+This restriction is respected by the child chain server, whereby the Ethereum nonce is simply derived from the child block number.

 As a consequence, the operator address must never send any other transactions, if it intends to continue submitting blocks.
 (Workarounds to this limitation are available, if there's such requirement.)